Accelerated Payments logoAccelerated Payments logoAccelerated Payments logoAccelerated Payments logo

 My background initially was as an assistant portfolio manager, and I battled to get the more traditional risk averse investors and investment managers to buy into tech firms.
 So, a couple of years ago I decide to sit on the other side and work in the fintech space.
 I haven’t (fully) looked back – still keep an eye on it but only through my enthusiasm for disruptive tech!

-I first heard about Accelerated Payments when it made headlines hitting the key milestone of £210m invoices funded.
+I first heard about Accelerated Payments when it made headlines hitting the key milestone of $210m Receivables funded.
 Such an impressive achievement in such a short space of time.
 Now that I am working with the team, it is incredible to have first-hand experience of the ambitious growth in the UK and the rest of the world.
 It is this global presence that was one of the key attractions to joining AP, that the technology and the diversity of the team!

 The more I scratch under the surface the more I continue to be impressed.
-Everyone is well versed in what was happening not just in the invoice finance sector but the whole finance and fintech world.
+Everyone is well versed in what was happening not just in the receivables finance sector but the whole finance and fintech world.
 The platform that AP have developed is fantastic, the clients love it which is the key thing!

 Joining the company has been fantastic.
 The 11am coffee is a stroke of genius from Colm (Devine) – it’s been a brilliant way to get to know all the team in a relaxed manner.
 You can just drop in and have a chat – it’s set a wonderful welcome stage.